wyattis/minesweeper/README.md

 # Minesweeper
 An HTML version of Minesweeper.
+Check it out [here](https://wyattis.github.io/minesweeper/).

 ## TODO
 - Make AI to play the game